 A smart photo frame takes up less space than dozens of prints.
 Plus, it keeps them instantly up to date on all the grandkids’ latest pictures since they typically come with an app that lets you send any images you want directly to the frame.

-The newest frame from Nixplay, who makes some of the highest-rated digital photo frames, is the 9.7-inch smart digital photo frame with 2K ultra HD.
-It’s simple to set up, has excellent resolution, and comes with an easy-to-use app so you can surprise Grandma and Grandpa with new pictures whenever you want.
+The newest frame from Nixplay, which makes some of the highest-rated digital photo frames, is the 9.7-inch smart digital photo frame with 2K ultra-high-definition.
+It’s simple to set up, has excellent resolution, and comes with an easy-to-use app so you can surprise Grandma or Grandpa with new pictures whenever you want.

 33. A Smart Home Hub